Evidence-first supplement

 The Plateau Effect

-For some nutrients, particularly those that accumulate in the body or come from multiple overlapping sources, higher intake can gradually narrow the gap between adequacy and excess.
-Recognizing this pattern helps counteract the assumption that a higher dose is a safer dose.
+For some nutrients — particularly those that accumulate in the body or are consumed from multiple sources — higher intake can gradually narrow the gap between adequacy and excess.
+Recognizing this pattern helps counteract the assumption that higher intake equals better health.

 When More Stops Adding Value